nauvane/babelish/content/docs/Working with documents/File formats/index.md

 Several file formats exist in which textual information can be encoded more simply than in a word-processing files.
 These are referred to as "plain text" formats because they contain only text.
 The simplest of these formats is a `.txt` file, whose contents include none of the formatting found in word-processor files.

 {{% alert title="Tip" color="primary" %}}
-You can see how a plain text file is different if you save a text document in a word-processor as a file in `.txt` format.
+You can see how a plain text file is different if you use the `Save as` command in Word to generate a file in `.txt` format from a word-processed document.
 {{% /alert %}}

 In Windows, you can open a `.txt` file using the **Notepad** application and in macOS with **TextEdit**.
 Both of these are plain text editors.
-You can also download and install other such editors, like [Atom](https://atom.io/) or [Brackets](http://brackets.io/).
+You can also download and install other such editors, like **[Atom](https://atom.io/)** or **[Brackets](http://brackets.io/)**.

-Plain text files are used in the creation of corpora and you can download copies of works of literature in this format from [Project Gutenberg](https://www.gutenberg.org/wiki/Main_Page) to create a corpus of your own, or with web applications like [Voyant Tools](https://voyant-tools.org/).
+Plain text files are used in the creation of corpora and you can download copies of works of literature in this format from [Project Gutenberg](https://www.gutenberg.org/wiki/Main_Page) to create a corpus of your own, or with web applications like **[Voyant Tools](https://voyant-tools.org/)**.

 ### Binary document formats

 From these examples we can conclude that the contents of a document can exist within files of different formats and that it is possible to transfer the content between formats, so that the document can then be edited using different applications.
 Google Docs can be used to import  and can export files in a range of formats.

 It is also possible to generate a file in a binary format from a word-processing document.
-The most common outcome of such an operation is a Portable Document Format file with the extension `.pdf`.
+The most common outcome of such an operation is a **Portable Document Format** file with the extension `.pdf`.
 Files in Word or a LibreOffice or Google Docs can be used to create a PDF.

 <iframe width="80%" height="315" src="https://www.youtube.com/embed/_zavrsIxRvs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>